 For Google Ads, we will be building remarketing audiences from all website visitors rather than Google Ad Visitors only.

 Custom Audiences for Google Display Network ads have already been performing better than Remarketing in many instances.
 As Remarketing audience sizes continue to shrink, we can replace Remarketing with Display Campaigns using Custom Intent Audiences.

 The iOS 14 changes present challenges, but if you plan for them, test your campaigns, and make sure you’re used to the new attribution windows, you should be OK and not surprised.

 Also, make sure that you’re not relying solely on Facebook ads.
 Putting the update aside, marketing is an ever-shifting environment, and you shouldn’t put all your eggs in one basket anyway. 🙂

 And if you ever need a hand with your Facebook ad campaigns (or with marketing in general), remember that working with an agency like Deck Builder Marketers can help you feel reassured that you’re taking the right steps moving forward.

 We’ll take care of staying on top of the news, giving you more time to focus on your business and on pleasing your clients.

-Schedule a free, no-commitment Marketing Audit & Strategy Session with us today.
+Schedule a complimentary, Custom Marketing Plan with us today.